Honka3rd/RxStore/README.md

     if(!prevState.complex) {
       return { complex: { uid:"114514", name:"1g1g1g1g" } } // the mutation will be observed
     }
-    return prevState; // nochange will be observed
+    return prevState; // no change will be observed
   })
 }, 5000);
 ```